Mortgage Intelligence PPI Claim

 Many consumers may have been mis-sold PPI (Payment Protection Insurance) by Mortgage Intelligence, PPI may have been attached to a customer's policy by Mortgage Intelligence, in some cases without their knowledge.
-Mortgage Intelligence may have denied a credit application if PPI was refused by the customer.
+Mortgage Intelligence may have disapproved a credit application if PPI was refused by the customer.

 Mortgage Intelligence PPI wasn't all bad, it was intended to protect borrowers' from being unable to make repayments if they were unable to work due to illness or injury.
 The problem was how PPI was mis-sold by Mortgage Intelligence.

-There are many examples of Mortgage Intelligence mis-selling PPI, some consumers were not even made aware by Mortgage Intelligence that PPI was added to their policy, and if the customer was made aware that PPI had been added, they were not informed by Mortgage Intelligence that it was optional.
+There are many examples of Mortgage Intelligence mis-selling PPI, some consumers were not even made aware by Mortgage Intelligence that PPI was added to their policy, and if the customer was made aware that PPI had been added, they were not told by Mortgage Intelligence that it was optional.

-A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Mortgage Intelligence, and this was not explained to you at the point of sale, then you would be due compensation from Mortgage Intelligence.
+A new PPI mis-selling factor called "Plevin", which means if over 50% of the PPI premiums you paid were set out as commission to Mortgage Intelligence, and this was not disclosed to you at the point of sale, then you would be due compensation from Mortgage Intelligence.